unosquare/embedio-extras/README.md

 ## Json Server Module

-Based on the [JsonServer's](https://github.com/typicode/json-server) project, with this module you are able to simply specify a
+Based on the [JsonServer's](https://github.com/typicode/json-server) project, with this module, you are able to simply specify a
 JSON file as a database and use standard REST methods to create, update, retrieve and delete records from it.

 ```csharp